 Because of the blood of Jesus, we can be forgiven of our sins, and the separation between us and God is removed.

-Another huge problem created by sin is that we feel guilty inside.
-God is satisfied with the blood of Jesus as payment for our sins, but we may be plagued by a feeling of guilt.
+Another huge problem created by sin is the guilt we feel inwardly.
+God is satisfied with the blood of Jesus as payment for our sins, but we may be plagued by guilt.
 This is because when we commit a sin, that sin leaves a stain on our conscience.
 On God’s side we’re forgiven, but on our side sin has left a stain.
 The feeling of guilt comes from our stained conscience.

-The stain of sin on our conscience is serious, and no cleaner on earth is powerful enough to obliterate it.
-Instead, Hebrews 9:14 shows us the unique stain remover for our conscience:
+The stain of sin on our conscience is serious, and no cleaning agent on earth is powerful enough to obliterate it.
+However, Hebrews 9:14 shows us the unique “stain remover” for our conscience:

 “How much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, purify our conscience from dead works to serve the living God?”

 The same blood that allows God to forgive us also purges our conscience of the stain of sin.
 We’re both forgiven and cleansed by the blood of Jesus.